投稿

 .
 Spacing: Simple throughout the article (title, abstract, main text, section titles, references, table and figure headings, and appendices) with 6 pt spacing following the end of paragraphs.

 .
-Allignment: Left
+Allignment: left-aligned or justified.

 .
 Indentation: first line for each new paragraph (right 0.5).
 Hanging indentation of 0.5 for bibliographical references.